 How Often to Skin Test

 General guidance is to patch test a product every 12 months.
 However, even if a product has been tested recently or used on the person before with no reaction, it is still prudent to do a skin test.
-This is because formulations and ingredients change all the time, as do people’s personal circumstances (like medication or medical condition), so it is always best to do a skin test.
+This is because formulations and ingredients change all the time.
+Likewise, people’s personal circumstances (like medication or medical condition) can change, so it is always best to do a skin test.

 How to do a Skin Compatibility Test

-- Carry out the skin compatibility test at least 24 hours prior to filming, though 48 hours is better.
+- Carry out the skin compatibility test at least 24 hours before filming, though 48 hours is better.
 This gives you time to see if there is a reaction and to plan accordingly.

 - Follow the manufacturer’s guidelines on any skin testing, including preparation and application.

 - Do the test on an area of skin that is appropriate.
 For example, use the inside of the elbow or the wrist for body makeup.
 For makeup to be used on the face or scalp, behind the ear is always a good place to skin test.
 Do not test the product on the face.